Notodden (town)

-is a town in Notodden Municipality in Telemark county, Norway.
+Notodden (/no/) is a town in Notodden Municipality in Telemark county, Norway.
 It is also the administrative centre of the municipality.
 The town is located at the north end of the lake Heddalsvatnet, at the mouth of the river Tinnelva.
 The villages of Heddal and Yli lie about 5 km to the west of the town.
 The villages of Hjuksebø and Hjuksevelta both lie about 8 km to the south of the town.
 The town of Kongsberg is located about 28 km to the east of the town.
 The village of Bolkesjø is located about 20 km to the north of the town.

-The 7.32 km2 town has a population (2022) of 9,041 and a population density of 1235 PD/km2.
+The 7.32 km2 town has a population (2025) of and a population density of 1279 PD/km2.

 The Notodden Church is located in the town centre.
 The European route E134 highway passes through the town from east to west.
 The town's old industrial base is located near the lake shore.
 This is where Norsk Hydro's facilities were built.

 History

 The village of Notodden was established as a kjøpstad on 1 January 1913.
-This essentially granted town status and special economic rights for the growing urban area.
-Under the law, this meant that the village was removed from Heddal Municipality and the new town was given self-governing authority, essentially making it a municipality of its own.
+This granted town status and special economic rights for the growing urban area.
+Under Norwegian law, this meant that the new town was removed from Heddal Municipality and it was given self-governing authority as Notodden Municipality.
 Initially, the new town had a population of 4,821 people.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the town (population: 7,523) was merged with the following areas to create the new Notodden Municipality:
+On 1 January 1964, the following areas were merged to form an enlarged Notodden Municipality: